Skip to main content

 Sign in with your UC username and password.

-Click the "Deployments" tab, which will contain all of your requests.
+Click the "Catalog" tab, which will contain all of the templates available to you.
 Select your "Scripting Language" Deployment

 Screenshot of Sandbox Deployments page for IT3038C